Parth-Vader/FB-Spider/README.md

 The number of posts and comments can be changed by editing the graph.py file.
 # Get Started

+Install all the dependencies listed in `requirements.txt`.

 You would require a Facebook developer account to get an access token : https://developers.facebook.com/

-Register your app and replace the 'YOUR_ACCESS_TOKEN' by your User Token : https://developers.facebook.com/tools/accesstoken/.
+Register your app and replace the 'YOUR_ACCESS_TOKEN' in `graph.py` by your User Token : https://developers.facebook.com/tools/accesstoken/.

 # Instructions